-The Hotel Series is all about giving you the feeling of a luxury hotel stay in your own home.
-The Percale cotton sheets give the whole bed that cool and crisp feeling that the brand describes as being “simple and timeless.”
+The Hotel Series is all about recreating the feeling of a luxury overnight in a hotel but in one’s own home.
+The Percale cotton sheets give the whole bed that cool and crisp feeling that the Frette calls “simple and timeless.”
 The sheets are part of the brand’s Classic Collection and also come with a matching bath collection.

 What Is Extra-Long-Staple Cotton?

-The word “staple” may bring to mind images of attaching papers together with an office stapler, but that’s not what we’re talking about when it comes to sheets.
+The word “staple” may call to mind images of attaching papers together with an office stapler, that’s not exactly what we’re talking about when it comes to sheets.

-Instead, “staple” in this case refers to the fibers in a set of sheets.
-Extra-long-staple cotton utilizes longer fibers (or “staples”) from the cotton plant.
-These longer fibers are thought to lend a more luxurious, high-end feel compared to shorter staples.
+In this case, “staple” refers to the specific length of fibers in a set of sheets.
+Extra-long-staple cotton utilizes longer fibers (or “staples”) from the cotton plant and these longer fibers are believed to translate to a more luxurious, high-end feel compared to shorter staples.

-In addition to being made with extra-long-staple cotton, these sheets are also made with a Percale weave.
+In addition to being made with extra-long-staple cotton, these sheets also feature a Percale weave.
 This means that the fibers are woven tightly together to create an extra smooth, crisp feel.

-In order to keep your sheets at their best, make sure to carefully follow the care instructions provided by Frette.
-For the Hotel Classic sheet set, the instructions indicate you can machine wash in cold water with mild, liquid, biodegradable detergent and without added bleach or whiteners.
+In order to keep these sheets performing at a top-level, please ensure the care instructions provided by Frette are followed closely.
+For the Hotel Classic sheet set, the instructions indicate that they be can machine washed in cold water with mild, liquid, biodegradable detergent and without added bleach or whiteners.
 Dry on a low setting and remove the sheets before they’re completely dry to fold and iron them.

-The sheets will definitely wrinkle in the dryer, so I would recommend keeping an eye on them and pulling them out of the air-dry or extra low-dry setting before they’re completely dry so you can iron them.
+The sheets will definitely wrinkle in the dryer; I would recommend observing them closely and removing them before they’re completely dry so one can iron them sufficiently.

-There is an incredible amount of detailed information about caring for all of your Frette linens and other products on the company’s website.
-I would recommend checking it out and seeing what they suggest and how that works with the washing and drying system you have at your own house.
-You can look at their Care Guide here.
+There is an incredible amount of detailed information about caring for all of the Frette linens and other products on the company’s website.
+I would recommend reading it through, and following their guidelines based on the washing and drying system at one’s own house; check out their Care Guide here.

 - Variety of sizes and colors